-With OzKilts, you get kilts made of 100% superior quality cotton, which means superior comfort for you.
+With Kilt Master, you get kilts made of 100% superior quality cotton, which means superior comfort for you.
 Maintaining these kilts is also easier compared to kilts of wool and other materials.

-Our kilts are available in a range of colours and for a variety of occasions.
+Our kilts are available in a range of colors and for a variety of occasions.
 Explore our range here.